 "Item 1A.
 Risk Factors" of our 2022 10-K includes a discussion of our risk factors.
-The information presented below updates, and should be read in conjunction with, the risk factors and information disclosed in our 2022 10-K. Except as set forth below and in Item 1A of the 2023 Q1 10-Q, there have been no material changes to the risk factors previously disclosed in our 2022 10-K.
+Except as set forth below, there have been no material changes to the risk factors previously disclosed in our 2022 10-K.

 We are currently delayed in deploying Gogo 5G, and may be unsuccessful or delayed in developing and deploying this or other next generation technologies.